rk2900/DLF/README.md

 @inproceedings{ren2019deep,
-  title={Deep Landscape Forecasting for Real-time Bidding Advertising}, author={Ren, Kan and Qin, Jiarui and Zheng, Lei and Zhang, Weinan and Yu, Yong}, booktitle={Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery \& Data Mining}, year={2019}, organization={ACM}
+  title={Deep Landscape Forecasting for Real-time Bidding Advertising}, author={Ren, Kan and Qin, Jiarui and Zheng, Lei and Zhang, Weinan and Yu, Yong}, booktitle={Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, year={2019}, organization={ACM}
 }